 In conclusion, accurately measuring ingredients is crucial in cooking and baking.
 Just like a musician needs to tune their instrument before playing a song, a cook needs to measure their ingredients before making a dish.

 When it comes to lime juice, the amount you get out of half a lime can vary based on factors such as the ripeness of the fruit and the juicing method used.
 However, on average, half a lime will yield around 1 tablespoon of juice.
 Using the right juicing technique and storing leftover juice properly can help you get the most out of your limes.
+To maximize the juice content of two limes, it’s helpful to roll the limes on a countertop before cutting, as this helps break down the internal membranes and release more juice.
+You can also microwave the limes for a few seconds to enhance the juiciness.
+Once juiced, any leftover juice can be stored in an airtight container in the refrigerator for up to a few days.

 If you ever find yourself without any limes, don’t fret, as there are several substitutes for lime juice such as lemon juice or vinegar.
 So next time you’re cooking a recipe that calls for half a lime, make sure to measure accurately and get the most out of this versatile citrus fruit.